 Food is the most significant part of a great travel experience and Agra will not disappoint you by any chance.
 Swarming with food joints at every corner, there’s no dearth of exquisite varieties of delicacies that are served with affection.
 Petha is the most popular sweet-savory of Agra which is as famous as The Taj Mahal.
 Having the influence of Mughals, there are some delectable Mughal recipes that are a must-try.
 Dal moth, Bedai, Jalebi, Paranthas, Badam milk, Kachoris, Samosas; there are plenty of things that can satiate your cravings.
 While exploring the city, don’t miss out on the food joints that are part of Agra’s culinary culture for centuries now.

 Wrapping up our post of things to do in Agra.
 The bustling city of Agra boasts a multitude of opportunities for wonderful travel experiences that linger in your memories all through life.
-Plan your trip with our AI-driven Circuit Planner Tool or get a customized tour package to different holiday destinations.
+Plan your trip with our AI-driven Circuit Planner Tool or get a customized tour package to different holiday destinations in India.
 You can also book the most economical flight tickets at Adotrip.
 Stay tuned for exciting offers!
 Happy Travelling!